 In point of fact, if you go searching for a non-plastic countertop steamer you're going to be astounded.
 Nearly every steamer that is offered out there is made from plastic.
 So annoying!

-Fortunately, there is a new stainless steel steamer on the market you can check out here.
+Fortunately, there is a stainless steel steamer you can check out here.

 I like this steamer because it has multiple levels so you can cook more than one thing at a time.
 For instance, you can have a batch of grains cooking and then just before they're done, add the next layer to steam some veggies.
 Or steam grains and lentils at the same time.
 Or veggies and small legumes.
 You get the picture.